cbatuozkap/FakeGenerator/README.md

 # FakeGenerator

-## A simple script that generates data such as name, address, license plate, etc. using the Faker library.
+## A simple script that generates name, address, license plate, etc. data in different languages using the Faker library.